 The Mentorship Program strives to include a wide range of participants from Berkeley’s diverse staff.
 If you are interested in participating but are currently ineligible, please contact us so that we can refer you to helpful mentorship resources!

-Mentees should be motivated to pursue professional development, have at least one year of Berkeley campus experience as either a contract or career employee, and be at the AAII, AAIII, P1-3, S1, or Staff Research Assistant classification.
+Mentees should be motivated to pursue professional development, and be at the AAII, AAIII, P1-3, S1, or Staff Research classification.
 Mentees can only participate in the Program once.

 Mentors should be enthusiastic about contributing to the development of campus staff, have at least one year of Berkeley campus experience as either a contract or career employee, and be at the P3, M1, or S2 classification or above.
 Staff in the Continuing Educator classification are also eligible to participate as Mentors.

-We recommend that potential mentees consult their department HR Specialist to confirm their job classification prior to applying to the program.
+We recommend that potential mentees and mentors consult their department HR Partner to confirm their job classification prior to applying to the program.
 You may also visit Berkeley Human Resources: Job Classifications for a general description of career categories & levels.
-To view descriptions of specific job standards, please visit the Berkeley Job Builder tool.
+To view descriptions of specific job standards, please visit the Berkeley Job Builder tool (link is external).

-- Mentees apply to participate in the program by the cycle deadline, and receive guidance throughout the application and matching processes.
+- Mentees apply to participate and receive guidance through the application and matching process

-- Once matched, the mentor and the mentee establish mutually agreeable terms for the mentorship relationship.
-Mentors and mentees meet together on a mutually established schedule for one calendar year.
+- Once matched, the mentor and mentee establish goals for the mentorship relationship

 If you have any questions or would like to join the BSA Career Development Committee, please send an email to firstname.lastname@example.org